ACADEMIC STANDARDS AT WALDORF

 I don't mean to downplay the problems you will confront.
 The cosmology you embrace — the phantasmagoric fantasy called Anthroposophy — is utterly at odds with truth.
 To be an Anthroposophist, you have to reject the findings of physics, chemistry, astronomy, botany, biology — that is, all real sciences and, indeed, all rational academic disciplines of every type.
 You think mankind's history is fundamentally different from what historians have learned, for instance.
 So every time you convey a true lesson to your students (i.e., every time you give them information that will help them to score well on standard examinations), it will tear at your gut.
 You would much rather convey Anthroposophical falsehoods (which to you are true), but these would get your students laughed out of any college classroom.
 So your task is indeed complex: You will try to tell your students the truth (which you consider false) so that they can get into college, but you will also try to slip across falsehoods (which you consider true) to enable your students to evolve in the ways Steiner laid out.

 Whenever — in science classes or elsewhere — you openly present bits of Anthroposophical doctrines (usually without mentioning Steiner or Anthroposophy, of course), pretend that you are doing it for the sake of broadmindedness.
-This material is very advanced, you can say; it is also (you can pretend) somewhat tentative.
+This material is very cutting-edge, you can say; it is also (you can pretend) somewhat speculative.
 Act as if the Anthropop tidbits are just ideas for the kids to mull over, play with, maybe accept, maybe not.
-I'll stress again: Be clear: Tell the kids this is not material they will be expected to master for standardized tests or for most college courses.
+I'll stress again — be clear: Tell the kids this is not material they will be expected to master for standardized tests or for most college courses.
 But you should keep at your roundabout, sly efforts incessantly, year after year, working more and more clandestine bits of Anthroposophy into the curriculum, kindly luring the students into unconscious submission to occultism, even as — sadly — you also convey some real information about the real world.

 The basic point to bear in mind at all times: A good occultist should be able to function successfully in the real world.
 S/he believes (consciously or not) the most outrageous rubbish, but s/he also knows how to fool the ordinary, beetle-browed, general population.
 In other words, each Waldorf graduate, ideally, should be able to function and succeed in ordinary undertakings — despite being, deep inside, more-or-less messed up.
 One of the big Anthropops associated with my Waldorf school, Dr. Franz E. Winkler, wrote "Our Obligation to Rudolf Steiner in the Spirit of Easter" (Whittier Books, 1955).
 By "us," of course, he meant Anthroposophists.
 "Our" obligation to Steiner, Winkler said (for the moment I’ll pretend to be an Anthroposophist) our obligation to Steiner is to succeed in the ordinary, outside world so that we are admired, so that people will want to think and act like we do, so that they will ultimately join us in uncritical allegiance to Steiner.
 (I'm paraphrasing.)
 Keep this golden idea always in mind.

 I give further guidance on some of these points at http://sites.google.com/site/waldorfwatch/light-and-dark.
 Have fun.
-Despite little problems here or there, it’s easier than it looks.
+Despite little problems here or there, luring the kids toward nut-job Anthroposophy while also giving them what appears to be a real education is easier than it looks.

 — Roger Rawlings